dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

     DoSomething([1, 2, 3]);
     ```

-    Then this may be a *single* allocation, *including* for when it is likely almost immediately iterated.
+    Then this may be a *single* allocation, *including* for when it is immediately iterated.

 1. We do not need any code anywhere that sits in service of supporting variable sizes, or supporting mutation.
 This means no overheads of checks, or invalidation of iterators, etc.